evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 You can choose between 10 wheels with sizes from 19 to 22 inches.

 The car has four regular doors and a tailgate.
-The tailgate is electric powered and have kick-sensor as optional equipment.
+The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.

 ## Interior & comfort